 Unless you're recording video in extreme low-light conditions, always choose color cameras for home security whenever possible.
 Color equipment has become more prevalent and more affordable in the CCTV world, and is practically required if you need to use the video as evidence of a crime.

 Their image will be full of color in bright lighting conditions, and then turn grainy and unwatchable as light levels drop.

 To counter this problem, many manufacturers use a feature that allows a color camera to switch to black and white imaging when the ambient light level falls too low for good color viewing.
 These cameras are often referred to as “day/night cameras”, and is a good feature to look for if you need to view/record color pictures outdoors, or in poorly lighted areas.

 If extra lighting isn’t available, the normal solution is to use a low light security camera.
 These “night vision” cameras have on-board infrared LED’s, allowing the camera to “see in the dark”.
 Unfortunately, this feature isn’t usually found on smoke detector spy cameras, for one obvious reason: The built-in illuminators give off some visible light, which sort of ruins the “spy” part of the spy camera…

-When choosing any camera, hardwired units are always the first choice.
+When choosing any camera, those that use hardwired power connections are always the first choice.

 In general, cameras are very power-hungry devices.
 Wireless home security camera systems make sense for temporary setups, but aren’t a good long-term solution.
 A battery-operated smoke detector spy camera can be good choice if you are fairly sure where and when an event of interest will happen.